MathOnco/Mistic/Readme.md

 <img src=/fig_readme/Figure_2.jpg width="80%"></img>

-Figure description: **A.** User-input panel where stack montage option or markers can be selected, images borders can be added, new or pre-defined image display coordinates can be chosen, and a theme for the canvases can be selected. **B.** Static canvas showing the image t-SNE colored and arranged as per user inputs. **C.** Live canvas showing the corresponding t-SNE scatter plot where each image is represented as a dot.
+Figure description: A sample Mistic GUI with user inputs is shown. **A.** User-input panel where imaging technique choice, stack montage option or markers can be selected, images borders can be added, new or pre-defined image display coordinates can be chosen, and a theme for the canvases can be selected. **B.** Static canvas showing the image t-SNE colored and arranged as per user inputs. **C.** Live canvas showing the corresponding t-SNE scatter plot where each image is represented as a dot.
 The live canvas has tabs for displaying additional information per image.
 Metadata for each image can be obtained by hovering over each dot.

 ## Features of Mistic